DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 PROCESS SUMMARY:

-1) The SENDING device combines the original packet and SESSION KEY (ENCRYPTION KEY) and runs them through an ENCRYPTION FORMULA
+1) The sending device combines the original packet and SESSION KEY (ENCRYPTION KEY) and runs them through an ENCRYPTION FORMULA

-2) The SENDING device encapsulates the ENCRYPTED packet with a VPN HEADER and a new IP HEADER
+2) The sending device encapsulates the encrypted packet with a VPN header and a new IP header

-3) The SENDING device sends the NEW packet to the device on the other side of the TUNNEL
+3) The sending device sends the NEW packet to the device on the other side of the tunnel

 4) The RECEIVING device decrypts the DATA to get the original packet and then forwards the original packet to it’s DESTINATION

-- In a “SITE-TO-SITE” VPN, a TUNNEL is formed only between TWO TUNNEL ENDPOINTS (for example, the two routers connected to the Internet)
+- In a “site-to-site” VPN, a tunnel is formed only between two tunnel ENDPOINTS (for example, the two routers connected to the Internet)
 - All OTHER devices in each site DO NOT need to create a VPN for themselves.
-They can send unencrypted DATA to their site’s router, which will ENCRYPT it and FORWARD it in the TUNNEL as described above.
+They can send unencrypted DATA to their site’s router, which will encrypt it and FORWARD it in the tunnel as described above.

 ---

 LIMITATIONS OF STANDARD IPSec

-1) IPSec doesn’t support BROADCAST or MULTICAST TRAFFIC, only UNICAST.
+1) IPSec doesn’t support broadcast or multicast traffic, only UNICAST.

-- This means that ROUTING PROTOCOLS such as OSPF cannot be used over the TUNNELS because they rely on MULTICAST TRAFFIC
+- This means that routing protocols such as OSPF cannot be used over the tunnels because they rely on multicast traffic
     - This can be SOLVED with “GRE over IPSec”

-2) Configuring a full mesh of TUNNELS between many sites is a labor-intensive task
+2) Configuring a full mesh of tunnels between many sites is a labor-intensive task

 Let’s look at each of the above SOLUTIONS